Invite Samantha to your next event!

 is right here.

 J. Rapha Consulting, LLC was established in 2021 as Samantha began receiving more requests to help the community learn how to love and connect with those who have experienced trauma.
-She built a trauma training program that equips the lay person with minimal counseling experience to connect with and help people who have experienced trauma from a place of Christ-centered love and practicality.
+Equipping the lay person with minimal counseling experience to connect with and help people who have experienced trauma from a place of Christ-centered love and practicality.

 Samantha has been in front of an audience speaking since 2006.
 In 2007 she joined the Marine Corps where she became a radio DJ in Okinawa, Japan.
 For three years she had an audience of more than 60,000 people as DJ Sam.I.Am and was voted best DJ in the Pacific in Stars and Stripes magazine in 2010.

-Samantha has spoken to churches, ministries, small groups, Region 2 of the International Conference of Police Chaplains and more.
+Samantha has spoken to churches, ministries, small groups, first responders, and community leaders.

 Trauma and the Brain